wiseman-timelord/Ea-BbMaxRsi-v1/README.md

 - Algo-Trading Experience.

 ### Usage
-- Here will be a ChatGPT example of how to implement the strategy of your choice ... .
-- Its not possible to use this script directly as an EA, you need to implement the main strategy, but otherwise.
+- Its not possible to use this script directly as an EA, you need to implement the main strategy, as I said GPT4 with a profile will do it.

+### Notes
 - Enable Min_Order_Barsbetween, EIGHT_BARS and SIXTEEN_BARS, to avoid random, spam timing and max orders exceeded, related profit results.

-### Notes
 - Long Running issue with MaxOrders, cant get it to do number of orders on the specific chart, max orders is global, both would be better.
 - It uses H1 to H6, this produces better reproducable results, leading to lower drawdowns.